 7. What are the Contact Details for Your Volunteer Program?

 Some groups arrange placements and projects, and then fill the vacancies, while others may wait for participants to sign up and then find relevant placements.
 The former system tends to produce much better projects than the latter.

-A good organization with well-run programs should know—and therefore be able to let you know several months before you travel—where you’ll go and what exactly you’ll do.
+A good organization with well-run programs should know -- and therefore be able to let you know several months before you travel -- where you’ll go and what exactly you’ll do.
 If they cannot or will not give you these details, remember that hastily arranged programs can be disorganized, leaving both volunteers and local hosts with unclear expectations.
-Ask for specific contact details and then, if possible, contact the placement yourself and see what they expect of you, whether you should bring anything particularly useful, whether there is anything specific you can do to prepare, and most of all, whether they know you are coming.
+Ask for specific contact details and then, if possible, contact the placement yourself and see what they expect of you, what times of things you can bring to the project that will be useful, whether there is anything specific you can do to prepare, and most importantly of all, if they actually know you are coming.

 It's important to remember, however, that it’s not uncommon for volunteers to find that the work they signed up to do can be very different to what they actually undertake when they arrive in the host community.
 There are a number of reasons for this, including the need to respond to new situations as they arise, filling in if there is no-one else available for the job, adapting to changes caused by a lack of resources, or simply because a project’s objectives can change over time.
 A crucial skill for any volunteer is flexibility combined with a positive approach to dealing with the unexpected.

 8. What Pre-Program Training & Post-Program Support is Offered?

 Ask what, if any, training the organization provides volunteers before they begin their work overseas.
 What topics are covered?
 Useful areas highlighted by former volunteers include language skills, an introduction to development issues, country and program orientation, anti-racism training, guidelines on living and working in an intercultural environment, and conflict resolution.